Per-Client Delivery Reference

 Message delivery (PostToolUse hook — fully automatic)

-c2c setup claude-code writes a PostToolUse hook entry into ~/.claude/settings.json.
+c2c install claude writes a PostToolUse hook entry into ~/.claude/settings.json.
 After every tool call, Claude Code runs c2c-inbox-check.sh, which calls c2c poll-inbox and prints any pending messages.
 The output lands in the tool result visible to the agent.

 Agent calls any tool